9 Fixed Mindset VS Growth Mindset Real-World Examples

 People with a fixed mindset allow themselves to be defined by failure.

-Understandably so, the number of people who have tried their hand at home cooking has gone way up since the start of this virus.
-And, what type of recipes have especially surged in popularity over the past few months?
+Understandably, the number of people who have tried their hand at home cooking has gone way up since the start of this virus.
+And what types of recipes have especially surged in popularity over the past few months?
 Bread

 If you’ve been wondering why flour has been scarce at the grocery store lately, it’s because the pandemic has brought people back to the basics by giving the gift of time and creating the need for at-home meals.

-When coupled together, this has people all over the world making and feeding sourdough starter in order to bake their own bread–a finicky recipe that is often met with failure.
+When coupled together, this has people all over the world making and feeding sourdough starters to bake their own bread—a finicky recipe that is often met with failure.

-Sourdough starter is notorious for its requirement of trial and error, patience, and the ability to overcome challenges.
+Sourdough starter is notorious for requiring trial and error, patience, and the ability to overcome challenges.
 If you’re among the many households who tried–and inevitably failed–your first attempt at making sourdough starter, you came out on the other side of that experience thinking one of two things:

 A Growth Mindset Response to Failure